DiegoSalazar/mac_dictionary_augmentor/README.md

 # Mac Dictionary Augmentor

 Augments your Mac's spell check dictionary used by the spell checker and auto correct features you see while typing.
-Included is a parsed medical dictionary and a command to append it to your current dictionary.
+Included is a parsed medical dictionary and a command to merge it into your current dictionary.
 More spell check dictionaries may be used by providing newline separated lists of words.

 ## References